BinaMaharjan1/Frost/README.md

 To run this file in your side ,follow following steps.

-1) Download or pull the code in your Visual Studio Code.
+1) Download the zip file or clone the code in your desired directory.

+3) To clone a git repository, you need to:

+=> Find the main page of the repository on GitHub.com and click Code.

+=>Copy the URL for the repository.

+=>Open a terminal or command line on your local machine.

+=>Change the current working directory to the location where you want the cloned directory.

+=>Type git clone, and then paste the URL you copied earlier.

-2) In terminal , give the file path where the file has been kept.
+3) After that In Visual Studio Code terminal , give the file path where the file has been kept.

-    For Example :- D:\Downloads\AutomationCypress>
+    For Example :- D:\Downloads\Frost>

-3) You can open Cypress from your project root one of the following ways:
+4) You can open Cypress from your project root one of the following ways:

 ```bash
 npx cypress open